Cyril Benzaquen: ISKA Light heavyweight champion

 Benzaquen made his first ISKA Light heavyweight title defense against Kevin Ward at Cavalaire Kickboxing Show on 28 May 2016.
 He retained the title by unanimous decision.
 Benzaquen then made two non-title bout appearances at Super Muaythai events.
 He first overcame Chase Walden by unanimous decision on 12 August 2016, which he followed up by another unanimous decision victory against Denis MuaythaiAcademy on 4 February 2017.
 Benzaquen made his ACB debut against Alexander Stetsurenko at ACB KB 13: From Paris with war on 25 March 2017.
 He won the fight by unanimous decision.

 Benzaquen made his second ISKA World Oriental rules title defense against Mbamba Cauwenbergh at Triumph Fighting Tour on 22 June 2017.
 He retained the title by unanimous decision.
 Benzaquen challenged Elijah Bokeli for the WAKO-Pro World K-1 Light heavyweight title at Triumph Fighting Tour on 30 November 2018.
 He lost the fight by unanimous decision.

 Bezaquen made his third ISKA title defense against Daniel Frigola at Triumph Fighting Tour on 13 June 2019.
 He won the fight by unanimous decision.
 Benzaquen made his fourth ISKA title defense against Ioannis Sofokleous at Triumph Fighting Tour on 12 December 2019.
 He retained the title by unanimous decision.

 Benzaquen made his fifth ISKA title defense in a match against Florin Lambagiu on 31 May 2022, at Grand Palais Éphémère in Paris, France.
-He won the fight via unanimous decision, which was found very controversial by several media outlets.
+He won the fight via unanimous decision, which was found controversial by several media outlets.
 The International Sport Karate Association commission eventually denied Lambagiu's appeal, but ordered a rematch within twelve months.
 On 22 May 2023, it was revealed that Lambagiu tested positive for undisclosed performance enhancing drugs on 31 May 2022 prior to Kickboxing Prestige.
 Lambagiu was subsequently banned from competing in France for four years.